simon-anders/htseq/trunk/doc/tour.rst

    >>> import HTSeq
    >>> fastq_file = HTSeq.FastqReader( "yeast_RNASeq_excerpt_sequence.txt", "solexa" )

-The first argument is the file name, the optional second argument indicates that the quality values are encoded according to Solexa's specification.
-If you omit it, the default "phred" is assumed, which means the encoding originally suggested by the Sanger Institute.
-(A third option is "solexa_old", for data from the SolexaPipeline prior to version 1.3.)
+The first argument is the file name.
+The optional second argument indicates the encoding for the quality string.
+If you omit, the default ("phred") is used.
+The example data, however, is from an older experiment, and hence encoded in the offset-64 format that the Solexa/Illumina software pipeline used before version 1.8.
+(A third option is "solexa_old", for data from the Solexa pipeline prior to version 1.3.)

 The variable ``fastq_file`` is now an object of class :class:`FastqReader`, which